-- keeping the classroom door open - extra reference checks being made
+- -keeping the classroom door open - -extra reference checks being made

-As per our Recruitment Policy; references will also check the applicant's suitability to work with children, young and vulnerable adults.
+As per our Recruitment Policy; references will also check the applicant's suitability to work with children, young and adults at risk of harm.

 A Single Central Register containing the vetting requirements of all staff working at English Path is maintained in accordance with current guidelines to ensure the safeguarding of all students in our care.